 When you think of hearing loss, diabetes probably isn’t the next thought that comes to mind.
-There are many other diseases and conditions that are well-known as potential causes of hearing loss: Meniere’s Disease, otosclerosis, excessive noise, aging, etc. But research has shown that people with diabetes are twice as likely to have hearing loss, and considering how common diabetes is in the United States, it’s a statistic worth paying attention to.
+There are many other diseases and conditions that are well-known as potential causes of hearing loss: Meniere’s disease, otosclerosis, excessive noise and aging.
+But research has shown that people with diabetes are twice as likely to have hearing loss, and considering how common diabetes is in the United States, it’s a statistic worth paying attention to.

 The trend applied to pre-diabetics as well.
 The study found those with pre-diabetes (meaning those who are on the cusp of developing full-blown diabetes) had a 30 percent greater chance of developing hearing loss than those with normal blood sugar levels.
 While the exact cause is still uncertain, experts believe high blood sugar levels could damage the nerves and blood vessels of the inner ear in the same way they damage the eyes or the kidneys.